 Where can I get help?

-The Ministry of Health have a list of helplines you can call to get further information and support.
-Alternatively, this website has good information about symptoms and what to look for.
-It has contact details for support groups and places you can access help in different areas throughout New Zealand.
-Additionally, the Mothers Matter website has up to date information about a variety of maternal mental health conditions, as well as resources to help you, and contacts of local organisations where you can seek support.
+- Mothers Matter has information about a variety of maternal mental health conditions, as well as resources to help you, and contacts of local organisations where you can seek support.

 Pregnancy

 During your maternity care you are protected by the HDC Code of Rights for consumers of health services in New Zealand.
-Further information on the code can be found here.
-You can expect a high standard of safe, evidence-based care throughout your pregnancy, labour & birth, and postnatal period, by all health professionals involved in your care.
+You can expect a high standard of safe, evidence-based care throughout your pregnancy, labour & birth, and the postnatal period, by all health professionals involved in your care.
 You are allowed to ask questions, request more information, have a support person with you, and decline any test, screen, intervention, or procedure you do not wish to have done.
 You can also request another health practitioner to take over your care at any stage, including changing your midwife, and you can seek a second (or third/fourth/etc) opinion if you are not happy with the information you have been provided.

 Screening